suliakos/gaussian_elimination/readme.txt

-- This program is designed to transform a user-provided matrix into echelon form using Gaussian-elimination
+- This program is designed to transform a user-provided matrix into row echelon form using Gaussian-elimination
 - The program only accepts integer entries
 - As of now, a lot of incorrect integer inputs and all non-integer inputs terminate the code